chrisDeFouRire/bmerch/README.md

 All of this is very early access, so use at your own risk.

 The createOrder api is probably the only one I'll implement as it's the one I need now.
+I'm also going to support receiving and authentifying incoming webhook requests.

-So feel free to submit pull requests to add more APIs! and issues if you have any.
+Feel free to submit pull requests to add more APIs! and issues if you have any.

 This package was started for https://dojibar.com which is a Telegram bot to receive notification of your orders execution on Binance.